NumanAnees/Leetcode-Solution/Heaps/Kth smallest element/README.md

 ## Solution

-- For finding kth smalles use maxHeap which is priority_queue.
+- For finding kth smallest use maxHeap which is `priority_queue<int>`.
 - Create a k size maxheap of k small elements.
-As root is largest in maxheap so we can say that k smalles is at root.
+As root is largest in maxheap so we can say that kth smallest is at root.

 ## TC